We got chickens! Chickens are not an unusual sight here in Western PA, however this is our first time having them, so it's all a little new to us.

 I painted this chicken coop with Behr Barn and Fence Paint.
 I was surprised it only took one coat, and covered all the printing on the plywood.

 Attach the hardware.
-I chose black gate hardware from the hardware store, just for some contrast.
+I chose black gate hardware from the hardware store (like this), just for some contrast.

 Attach the roof.
-I really wanted a tin roof - for all the obvious reasons, however I was very unsure I could cut that stuff without also cutting my fingers, so I opted for the plastic version.
+I really wanted a tin roof, however I was very unsure I could cut that stuff without also cutting my fingers, so I opted for the plastic version.
 It was very easy to cut to size with my circular saw, and easy to screw right to my wood braces underneath.

 Of course, I couldn't resist adding a "Farm Fresh Eggs" sign from Eleven Eleven Gifts.
 I think it's just the perfect finishing touch to this DIY pallet chicken coop!